 - The Authority continues to act prudently to address the requirements of the federal Safe Drinking Water Act as amended (the "SDWA") and relevant Massachusetts drinking water regulations.
 The SDWA required the Authority to construct a water treatment plant for the Wachusett Reservoir with disinfection, corrosion control, and, if required, filtration.
-The Authority met this requirement with the construction of the John J. Carroll Water Treatment Plant (the "Caroll WTP").
-Based on the FY 2011 CIP, the Authority anticipates spending approximately \$359.5 million between FY 2009 to FY 2013 and an additional \$690.1 million is projected to be expended beyond FY 2013 for Waterworks System Improvement projects. - The Authority has designed and is about to begin construction to add ultra violet treatment at the Carroll WTP.
+The Authority met this requirement with the construction of the CWTP. - The Authority has designed and is constructing additional treatment at the CWTP consisting of ultra violet treatment.
 This additional disinfection process is required to comply with the SDWA Long Term 2 Surface Water Treatment Rule that requires two primary disinfectants be used on unfiltered water sources by 2012.
-The Carroll WTP was designed to accommodate this second process train.
-The estimated cost of this project is \$42 million, which is included in the Proposed FY 2012 CIP. - The Authority delivers an average of 204.3 mgd of treated water to its partially and fully supplied customers.
-This water consistently meets all regulatory requirements required for potable water.
+The CWTP was designed to accommodate this second process train. - The Authority delivers an average of 204 mgd of treated water to its partially and fully supplied customers.
+This water consistently meets all regulatory requirements required for potable water. - The CWTP is in good condition, operates consistent with its design, and appears well maintained.